rhubble1987/project-2/Group 2 Proposal.md

 ## MVP:

-Users can pick movies they plan on watching and set a date and time they will watch a specific movie.
-From a movie's profile page, users can see dates and times when others are planning to watch the movie.
-Once that date and time occur, an instant chat conversation will be started and will allow users currently watching the movie to engage and discuss the movie.
+Users can create a viewing of a movie and each viewing creates an instant chat thread for users to engage and disucss the movie while watching it.

 ## Potential features:
 * Users build their own watch lists